 I saved enough money to order a Leica CL and Schaaf recommended I buy it from Cambridge Camera in Chicago as they would have the cheapest price.
-I stuck a 28mm lens on it with a view finder and really enjoyed the camera.
+I stuck a 28mm lens on it with a viewfinder and really enjoyed the camera.
 Gary saw me with it one day in class.
 He came over and held his palm out and I handed the camera to him.
 His verdict was quick.
 He told me that Leica must be trying to go out of business to make a camera like that.
-Later I bought a used M2 but I really liked the CL better and sold the M2 to Ave Bonar, one of the PJ students.
+Later I bought a used M3 (I think it was a double stroke) but I really liked the CL better and sold the M2 to Ave Bonar, one of the PJ students.